 Figure 2 Example of simulator product in the case of polar acquisitions by STC.
 The two channels (respectively in blue and in red) of the instrument are oriented in a non-nadiral way.
 The SOIM allows to evaluate on the one hand the repetition time to ensure overlapping between acquisitions; on the other hand, it also provides shapefiles for verifying the target regions actually framed.

-With the current version of the simulator, it was possible, for example, to simulate the closest approach images of the first Mercury flybys by the navigation cameras (MCAMs) of BepiColombo as shown in the example in Figure 3.
+For example, with the current simulator version, it was possible, to simulate the closest approach images of the first Mercury flybys by the navigation cameras (MCAMs) of BepiColombo, as shown in the example in Figure 3.

-This allowed to outline the timelines for the acquisitions and to validate the geological features taken during these phases.
+This simulation allowed the user to outline the timelines for the acquisitions and validate the geological features taken during these phases.

-The same process was also used for the optimization of the models of the cameras themselves by correcting the aiming of these cameras provided by the SKs as reported in ([RD.2]).
+The user can use a similar process for the optimization of the models of the cameras themselves by correcting the aiming of these cameras provided by the SKs as reported in ([RD.2]).